chrissix666/Jellyfin-HoverPreviewTiles-Extended/readme.md

+# Jellyfin – HoverPreviewTiles (Extended)

+This is a fork and further development of the **[Jellyfin – Collection Preview](https://gist.github.com/malte9799/691a52da31f703d176d4f913c5de5fe4)** script by **[malte9799](https://github.com/malte9799)** ([Reddit](https://www.reddit.com/user/Malte9799/)), originally published as a GitHub Gist.

+**All credit for the original concept and the already very solid implementation goes to him!**

+Based on his JavaScript, a number of small improvements and adjustments have been made:

+- ...
+- ...
+- ...

 # Jellyfin – Collection Preview

 Hover a collection (BoxSet) card in the Jellyfin web client and its poster images spread out above it like a hand of cards being opened.
 The preview tracks your mouse — the poster nearest the cursor rotates upright and comes to the front with its title, while its neighbours part around it.
 Click any poster to jump straight to that item.